Skip to main content

 Domain of a Function

 The domain is the set of all possible input values (x-values) for which the function is defined.
-It represents the horizontal extent of the graph and includes all x-values that produce a valid output.
+On a graph, it corresponds to the horizontal extent of the curve.
+Identifying the domain involves finding the minimum and maximum x-values covered by the graph.

 Recommended video: